damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Behavioral model/README.md

 - **Comments:**

+  -   - *In classical mechanics "kinematics" generally refers to the study of properties of motion-- position, velocity, acceleration, etc.-- without any consideration of why those quantities have the values they do.
+"Dynamics" means a study of the rules governing the interactions of these particles, which allow you to determine why the quantities have the values they do.
+"Statics" means a study of forces in equilibrium without consideration of changes over time.*
   - *The kinematic model can be represented as a tree structure.
 The tree describes the kinematic chain, i.e., the connection of links with joints, and the inter-dependendencies of these links.*
-  - *In classical mechanics "kinematics" generally refers to the study of properties of motion-- position, velocity, acceleration, etc.-- without any consideration of why those quantities have the values they do.
-"Dynamics" means a study of the rules governing the interactions of these particles, which allow you to determine why the quantities have the values they do.*
-  - *In design of robot, it allows to compute the position and orientation of robot manipulator's end-effector relative to the base of the manipulator as a function of the joint variables.*
+  - *In design of robot, kinematic model allows to compute the position and orientation of robot manipulator's end-effector relative to the base of the manipulator as a function of the joint variables.*